mr-c/blog/introduction.rst

 =======

-Now that the group has established itself and we are attracting even more projectis who want to work with us, it is time for the group to mature and grow.
+Now that the group has established itself and we are attracting even more projects who want to work with us, it is time for the group to mature and grow.
 At BOSC this year I was vocal and open about the fact that there was no specific funding for the CWL as a project.
 To my delight leadership from both Curoverse and Seven Bridges Genomics reached out to see what could be done.
 I